Fruits and vegetables are an important part of a healthy diet.

 Varieties of Carrots

-Research provides evidence that the colour of a carrot does in fact contribute to differences in phytochemical composition.
+Research provides evidence that the color of a carrot does in fact contribute to differences in phytochemical composition.

-High concentrations of phenolics are found in black carrots, alpha and beta carotene in orange carrots, lycopene in red carrots anthocyanins in purple carrots and lutein in yellow carrots.1
+High concentrations of phenolics are found in black carrots, alpha, and beta carotene in orange carrots, lycopene in red carrots anthocyanins in purple carrots, and lutein in yellow carrots.1

 Diabetes and Obesity

-Potassium and Fiber
+Potassium and Fiber in carrots

 Fiber is indigestible, meaning, it does not get absorbed by the body.
 2 Dietary fiber prevents bowel complications like constipation and helps prevent heart disease and cancer.
 2

 How healthy are carrots?
 Carrots are very healthy.
 In moderation and with a balanced diet, substances in carrots provide essential nutrients that maintain good health and prevent disease.